- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 ***practice exams from non-ISACA sources aren’t explicitly endorsed by ISACA but may boost learning in preparation for the official exam. ***

-COBIT vs. Other IT Governance Frameworks
+COBIT vs. other IT governance frameworks

-Comparison of COBIT with ITIL and NIST
+COBIT vs ITIL vs NIST

 You may be familiar with NIST, but what is ITIL?
-More importantly, is COBIT the same as ITIL?

 The short answer is no.